Weathercold/ExtraLogging/README.md

 3. StateChangeEvent

 ## Note
-The order in which the logs are displayed in the in-game console is weird, might have something to do with the log buffer idk\
+The order in which the logs are displayed in the in-game console is weird, might have something to do with the log buffer idk

 For some reason the outputs to the Java console are formatted twice which results in duplicated timestamps.
-If you know how to fix this, please leave a pull request.
+If you know how to fix this, please make a pull request.